Bira/octopus-carnival/_posts/2023-10-25-neverwinter-evernight-02.md

 and Dorensain.

-All of the temple's decorations, including its altar and holy symbols, are built from corpses an corpse bits.
+All of the temple's decorations, including its altar and holy symbols, are built from corpses and corpse bits.
 No special care is taken to _preserve_ these bits.
 They're just replaced with new ones when they rot away.
 Ewwww.

 The undead of Evernight sometimes ask the priests here to resolve their